 West Derby, Lancashire

 West Derby had a parish workhouse from 1731 (Hitchcock, 1985).
-It stood at the north side of Low Hill, near where the Coach and Horses pub is located in modern times.
+It stood at the north side of Low Hill, near the present-day telecom offices (former Coach and Horses pub).

 A parliamentary report of 1777 recorded parish workhouses in operation at Allerton (for up to 50 inmates), Childwall (60), and Wavertree (50) — the West Derby workhouse was absent from this survey.